lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Method types and error handling.

+* Negotiation of connection identifiers C_I and C_R which may be used to identify established keys or protocol state.

 * Transport of external authorization data.

 EDHOC is designed to encrypt and integrity protect as much information as possible, and all symmetric keys are derived using as much previous information as possible.
 EDHOC is furthermore designed to be as compact and lightweight as possible, in terms of message sizes, processing, and the ability to reuse already existing CBOR, COSE, and CoAP libraries.